Gabys2005/CameraSystem/docs/camera-types/staticcams.md

 -   `Fov` - type: `number` - What the fov should be set to when this camera is selected.
 -   `Update` - type: `boolean` - if set to `true`, when that camera is selected, the system will update it's position every frame instead of once.
 Useful when you want to attach it to a physical camera model for example.
+-   `DisableFocus` - type: `boolean` - if set to `true`, focusing on someone won't change the camera angle on this camera